Things to do in the Negen Straatjes (Nine Streets)

 Taste the culinary offerings

 The Negen Straatjes is home to some of the most well-regarded restaurants in the city centre.
-Take Restaurant Jansz, located in an historic building on the Reestraat, where the menu showcases beautifully crafted dishes inspired by modern-Dutch cuisine.
-In recent years, the neighbourhood has welcomed various new hotspots, including the Hoxton Hotel's trendy restaurant Lotti's, which offers laid-back brunches and cocktails.
-For a good dose of virality, visit Chun Café for boba tea, bulgogi toasts and matcha lattes, the likes of which have been taking TikTok by storm.
+Take Restaurant Jansz, located in a historic building on the Reestraat, where the menu showcases beautifully crafted dishes inspired by modern Dutch cuisine.
+In recent years, the neighbourhood has welcomed various new hotspots, including the Hoxton Hotel's trendy restaurant, Lotti's, which offers laid-back brunches and cocktails.
+For more tips, don't miss our round-up of hotel bars, brown cafes, and restaurants in Centrum.

 Discover sustainable brands and unique boutiques